 Soil, fertilizer, and potting

 As I mentioned in the watering section, nanouks do not like to be in water-logged soil.
 That means that they thrive in good drainage.
-Any indoor potting mix should be fine, but if your soil is too compacted or heavy, you can mix some peat moss, perlite, or both in to lighten things up.
+Any indoor potting mix should be fine, but if your soil is too compacted or heavy, you can mix some coco coir or fine moss, perlite, or both in to lighten things up.

 This plant does not typically need fertilizer.
 In fact, many potting soils come with slow-release fertilizers in them, so make sure to check if yours does.
 Otherwise, if you choose to fertilize your plant with a houseplant fertilizer or something similar, it might over-fertilize it.
 Which plants don’t like.

 Tradescantia nanouk care and propagation

 Tradescantia nanouk is a prolific grower, meaning that you might need to prune or repot it frequently.
 When doing so, why not propagate a few pieces?
 Tradescantia nanouk is incredibly easy to propagate.
 It’s very similar to tradescantia zebrina (wandering dude).
 Here’s how you can do it.